StevenVB12/patternize/README.md

 install.packages("devtools")
 library(devtools)
 install_github("StevenVB12/patternize")
-# Morpho has commited a change that affects computeTransform used in
+# Morpho has committed a change that affects computeTransform used in
 # the patternize functions patLanRGB and patLanK (not available in CRAN)
 install_github("zarquon42b/Morpho")
 ```